dotnet/docs/docs/core/diagnostics/tools-overview.md

 ### dotnet-gcdump

-The [dotnet-gcdump](dotnet-gcdump.md) tool is a way to collect GC (Garbage Collector) dumps of live .NET processes.
+The [dotnet-gcdump](dotnet-gcdump.md) tool is a way to collect garbage collector (GC) dumps of live .NET processes.

 ### dotnet-monitor